stackbit-projects/successful-kangaroo-3d4ed/src/pages/index.md

   - type: grid_section
     section_id: clients
     title: Clients
+    subtitle: >-
-    subtitle: A few of the companies we're proud to call partners
+      A few examples of the work we've done.
+From lay of the land to full-service assembly.
     col_number: three
     grid_items:
       - image_alt: Logo 1